CIM Group

 CIM Group invests in commercial property on behalf of large institutions such as pensions.
-As of March 31, 2025, the company owned $29.9 billion worth of commercial property.
+As of December 31, 2025, the company owned 304 assets comprising $32.0 billion worth of commercial property.

 History

 The company was founded in 1994 by Shaul Kuba, Richard Ressler, and Avi Shemesh.
 Kuba and Shemesh are childhood friends that emigrated to the United States from Israel in the 1980s, where they set up a landscaping business.
 Ressler, a former investment banker at Drexel Burnham Lambert, became a landscaping customer and then joined them to invest in real estate.

+In the early 2000s, the company developed much of the Third Street Promenade in downtown Santa Monica.

 In 2004, the company acquired the site for Hollywood & Highland, which included the Tiffany Theater.
-It redeveloped the property and sold it in 2019 for $325 million; however, it did not sell the Dolby Theatre which is on the property.
+It redeveloped the property and sold it in 2019 for $325 million; however, it did not sell the Dolby Theatre which is on the property, until sometime later; it was sold, in 2024, by the California Public Employees’ Retirement System (CalPERS) and acquired by Jebs Hollywood Entertainment for about $50 million.

-In the early 2000s, the company developed much of the Third Street Promenade.

 In 2005, in partnership with JBG Smith, the company acquired the Marriott Wardman Park hotel from Thayer Lodging Group for $300 million.

 In February 2007, the company acquired the BB&T Center for $117 million.
 In June 2017, it sold the property to Arden Group for $148.8 million.

 In October 2008, the company acquired the Ordway Building, the tallest building in Oakland, California as part of a $412 million acquisition from Brandywine Realty Trust.

 In 2008, the company completed the development of The 88, the tallest building in San Jose, California.

 In 2010, the company acquired the site of the former Drake Hotel in Manhattan for $305 million and began construction of 432 Park Avenue on the site.
 It also acquired 15 William, its first investment in the Financial District, Manhattan.

 In April 2012, the company acquired the site of 108 North State Street for $84 million from Bank of America, which had foreclosed upon the property.

 In 2013, the company partnered with Kushner Companies to acquire 2 Rector Street.
 It sold the property in March 2016.

 In November 2013, the company completed the development of the Downtown Grand in Las Vegas.